GSA-TTS/identity-dev-docs/_pages/saml.md

 ### Logout request

 A log out link on your site should also log out the user from the login.gov site.
 The Single Logout Service mechanism at login.gov will initiate the log out process for the user from all active Service Providers.

-To log a user out, direct them to the logout URL with a SAMLRequest:
+To log a user out, direct them to the logout URL with a `SAMLRequest`:

 ```bash
 https://idp.int.identitysandbox.gov/api/saml/logout?SAMLRequest=${SAML_REQUEST}